A guide to arranging a DIY funeral

 Arranging a venue for a wake or reception as part of the DIY funeral

-If you decide to have a wake, you’ll need to find and book a venue near the burial ground or crematorium, with the facilities and space to accommodate the funeral party.
+If you decide to have one, we have a full guide to wakes.
+You’ll need to find and book a venue near the burial ground or crematorium, with the facilities and space to accommodate the funeral party.
 This could be held at home, a church hall, an outdoor gathering at a natural burial ground, or even at a nearby pub or inn.
 Letting people know about the DIY funeral

 Once the time and date of the funeral or celebration of life has been decided – let people know.

 Funeral directors traditionally post an online obituary with details or a newspaper notice.
 But many people also let others know about a funeral via social media.
 If you’re doing it this way, you may want to ask a friend or relative to coordinate this for you.